 The Water Department is responsible for installation of new water service, well head and service meter repairs and readings, creek monitoring, water treatment and testing, production tracking, measuring well levels, and other water-related functions.

 The Water Department consists of six experienced and highly trained professionals.
 The Department is managed by the Water Systems Superintendent and the Utilities Department Manager.
-The Department is supported by the Program Manager.
+The Department is supported by the Program Manager and Administrative Technician II.
 All operators are certified by the State Water Resources Control Board for both water treatment and distribution and undergo extensive continuing education to maintain their certifications.
 After hours, there is always one qualified operator on call to respond to community water emergencies 24/7.

 Where your water comes from